 - If you’ve been practicing shoe tying for some time and your child is just having too much difficulty, it might be other underlying reasons.
 To tie shoes, kids need fine motor skills, bilateral hand coordination, visual perceptual skills, hand-eye coordination, and hand strength just to get the task of shoe tying done.
 If you feel your child has a difficulty in one of these areas, contact your pediatrician for a referral to an Occupational Therapist for individual evaluation and treatment.

 - I like the simplified steps below for shoe tying.
 They are simple and easy for kids to remember.
 Write them down and read them as you go through shoe tying with your child.
 Our newsletter subscribers can get the image below as a free printable.
-Just sign up here.
-If you are already a subscriber, you should have received an email upon subscribing directing you to all of our free subscriber-only freebies.
+J

-I love a creative practice technique when it comes to any skill for kids.
+- I love a creative practice technique when it comes to any skill for kids.
 This Plastic Lacing Cord is an excellent way to practice shoe tying with a more resistive lace.
 Use them in place of shoelaces in the egg carton activity that we shared today.
-(Watch the blog for an upcoming shoe tying activity that we did recently!
-I’ll be sure to update this post with the link when it goes live!)

 Love this post?
 Pin it!
 And don’t forget to use that shoe tying joke!
 Jokes help with shoe tying 🙂